Construction19 Best Construction Management Software in Australia (2026)

 construction management software

-Procore is widely recognized as the global standard for construction project management, prioritizing user experience and field adoption above all else.
+Procore is widely recognized as one of the leading project management platforms and a popular choice among companies adopting cloud-based construction management solutions.
 It excels in connecting the site team with the office, ensuring that drawings, RFIs, and submittals are always up to date.

-While primarily a project management tool, Procore has expanded its financial tools significantly.
+While primarily a project management tool, Procore has significantly expanded its financial tools.
 However, for full ERP capability, it often relies on integrations with dedicated accounting systems like Xero, MYOB, or Sage.

 Key Features